nacht-falter/sonic-explorers/README.md

 ### Structure Plane

 The planning of the structure plane of the project involved thinking about the different parts of the project and their interactions.
-Since most of that planning had to be done before implementing the backend part of the project, the process of planning the strucure of the backend (database, models, API endpoints) is documented here: [Sonic Explorers API Design Process](https://github.com/nacht-falter/sonic-explorers-api#design-process).
+Since most of that planning had to be done before implementing the backend part of the project, the process of planning the structure of the backend (database, models, API endpoints) is documented here: [Sonic Explorers API Design Process](https://github.com/nacht-falter/sonic-explorers-api#design-process).

 The structure of the frontend application was guided by the features provided by the backend API.
 In order to implement all features within the current scope of the project, I planned the frontend application with the following main components: